-CFGroovy 2 is a Groovy-centric, pluggable scriptlet engine for CFML runtimes.
+CFGroovy is a Groovy-centric, pluggable scriptlet engine for CFML runtimes.
 It allows you to embed any JSR-223 compliant scripting language into your CFML code with transparent passthrough to your normal CFML data structures (url, form, request, session, etc.).
-Unlike CFGroovy there will be no growth into a Hibernate front end for CFML.
+It also provides support arbitrary additional "scopes", assistance with CFML ORM entities, and a few other bits and pieces.

 The implementation itself is a single standalone custom tag.
 It comes bundled with the Groovy JAR and Mark Mandel's JavaLoader so that it can be used without changing your classpath or restarting your server.
 However, if Groovy is already on the classpath, that will be used as-is and the bundled JAR will be ignored.

-Other languages can be pulled in via the 'lang' attribute to the <g:script> tag.
-The JARs implementing those languages MUST be on the classpath – only Groovy can be loaded implicitly.
+Other languages can be pulled in via the 'lang' attribute to the tag.
+The JARs implementing those languages MUST be on the classpath – only Groovy will be loaded via JavaLoader.

 Within the body of your script, you have access to variables, url, form, request, cgi, session, application, server, and cluster scopes, assuming they exist.
 You also have a pageContext variable holding the results of getPageContext().
 Here is a simple example using the variables scope: